Atulit95/Celestial-Monokai-dark/Readme.md

 It took me around 11 month to analyse all these issues and finally publish this theme.

-# Celestiial Monokai Dark
+# Celestial Monokai Dark
 ![Image](images/dark-theme.png)

 ### Features

-+ Best in recoding videos
++ Best in recording videos
 + Highlights your active tab
 + Each language token is customized